QuLogic/scipy2024-lightning-mpl-slides/README.md

 * Matplotlib >= 3.6.0
 * A git checkout of the `matplotlib` source code, to produce the timeline
 * The Carlito font
-* The Segoi UI Emoji font
+* The OpenMoji Black font

 Optionally, you may also make available: